 Unless the School can rely on another legal basis of processing, explicit consent is usually required for processing sensitive personal data.
 Evidence of consent will need to be captured and recorded so that the school can demonstrate compliance with the DPA 18.
-(School Contract, Parental Data Capture Form etc.)
+(School Contract and the Annual Parental Data Capture Form etc.)